ARMmbed/mbed-client/README.md

         }
 ```

 **Note**: This API supports both non-secure and secure mode operations.
-For secure mode , you will need to also provide certificate, private key and server public key through the API.
+For secure mode , you will also need to provide certificate, private key and server public key through the API.

-When registering your endpoint, you will also need to register all your resources that you would like to monitor or follow via the mbed Device Server.

-To do this, create the resource objects and pass them to the register API for registration purposes.
+Next, you need to register all the resources that you would like to monitor or follow via the mbed Device Server.
+To do this, create the resource objects and pass them to the Register API for registration purposes.

-For example, if you want to register your OMA LWM2M based Device object, you need to create the device object and set the values for manadatory resources as follows:
+For example, if you want to register your OMA LWM2M based Device object, you need to create the object and set the values for mandatory resources as follows:

 ```
 #include "mbed-client/m2mdevice.h"